JitterSystems/ShadowNet/README.md

 sudo ./shadownet (start/stop)

-(Do not delete the shadownet_engine file generated when you run shadownet.sh, this is to help assist the cover traffic in staying consistent)
+(Do not delete the shadownet_engine file generated when you run ./shadownet, this is to help assist the cover traffic in staying consistent)